Zero waste living is centered on the 5 R’s: Refuse, Reduce, Reuse, Recycle, Rot (in that order!).

 Eating on the go

 The best way to avoid single use plastic is to be prepared beforehand.
 I wrap a spoon and fork in a cloth napkin and pretty much always have it in my purse.
 If we are going to eat at any event where there might be plastic ware, I also throw in a plate (and enough for each person in my family).
+We use the picnic plates from Re-Play because they are lightweight and are made out of recycled milk jugs.
 The first conference I went to and brought my own plate I was super embarrassed–but it turned out not to be a big deal, fewer people notice you than you think :).
 If going to a restaurant, be sure to bring a container with a lid as your own to-go box.
 And of course always bring your own water bottle when on the go!

 Recipes abound on making your own stuff on the internet, so when you run out of something, give a try on googling how to make your own before buying new.
 My own posts about lotion and diaper cream is here and hair mousse/spray/style holder is here.

 Good Fortune Soap is one of the best resources I’ve found for personal care.
 Literally everything in the store is refillable (and you get a 10% discount when you refill!).
-They have lotion, shaving cream bars, laundry soap, shampoo, conditioner, bug spray, shea butter, pretty much anything you want in a refillable container.
-I have even brought my own mason jars to be refilled and they still gave me the 10% discount.
-They also have the only refillable essential oils I have found in Chattanooga–at a reasonable price too!
+They have lotion, shaving cream bars, laundry soap, hand soap, bug spray, shea butter, beard oil, and much more in refillable containers.
+I have even brought my own mason jars to be filled and they still gave me the 10% discount.